proofrock/fileway/README.md

 `docker` and `docker buildx` must be properly installed and available.

-## Known issues
+## Known issues (and non-issues)

-- The web UI doesn't work correctly on phones (at least iPhones).
-When the browser goes in background, it thinks it can send the file, but it gets lost.
+- Sharing a link on applications that try to preview them will make the link expire, being it a one timelink.
+E.g. whatsapp, MS teams, Slack...
+See Issue #1